jetbrains-academy/introduction_to_python/Classes and objects/The self parameter/task.md

 It is advised to follow the convention, otherwise your code may be less readable to other Python programmers.

-Python will use the `self` parameter to refer to the object being created.
+Python will use the `self` parameter to refer to the object that is created or modified.
 Methods may call other methods by using method attributes of the `self` argument:

 ```python